Petrosz007/msc-thesis/chapters/introduction.typ

 Boundary Value Analaysis builds on Equivalence Partitioning and proposes ways to select test points from the partitions.

 Forgács and Kovács state, that "many textbooks, blogs, software testing courses suggest inappropriate BVA solutions." @thebook[p.
 74].
-They propose the following method for selecting test values from equvivalence partitions:
+They propose the following method for selecting test values from equivalence partitions:

 #figure(image("../images/ep_boundary.png"), caption: [EP with closed or open boundaries @thebook[p.
 75]])